-- 1. [LINE JUDGE] Ruling the success or failure of the field goal attempt.
-[IN xx1 FOR-MATION (5/6C-MAN CREW)] You share this responsibility with the Back Judge. - 2.
+- [IN 2x0/2x1 FORMATION (CREW OF 4/5)] [LINE JUDGE] Ruling the success or failure of the field goal attempt.
+[IN 2x1 FORMATION (CREW OF 5)] You share this responsibility with the Back Judge. - 2.
 [LINESMAN] Ruling whether the kick crossed the neutral zone, by knowing if it touches the ground, a player or official beyond the neutral zone. - 3.
-Observing fouls by all players generally in your area, but particularly: - (a) illegal block in the back of and holding fouls by linemen and backs protecting the kicker and holder, especially the end and/or wing back on your side - (b) blocking below the waist - (c) safety-related fouls such as face masking, tripping or chop blocks - (d) unnecessary roughness fouls away from the ball - (e) late hits by any player after the ball is dead - (f) illegal formation - (g) [LINESMAN] false start or offside by players on the Line Judge's side of the formation in addition to your own - 4.
-Noting the numbers of players in eligible receiver positions on your side of the formation, and observing whether anyone else is the first to touch the ball or is ineligibly downfield if the play develops into a pass play. - 5.
-Responding to bad snaps or blocked kicks by adopting run, pass or return priorities, as appropriate.
+Observing fouls by all players generally in your area, but particularly: - (a) illegal block in the back and holding fouls by linemen and backs protecting the kicker and holder, especially the end and/or wing back on your side - (b) illegal blocks below the waist - (c) contacting an opponent with the crown of the helmet or targeting a defenseless opponent above the shoulders - (d) safety-related fouls such as face masking, tripping, chop blocks or illegal blind-side blocks - (e) unnecessary roughness fouls away from the ball - (f) late hits by any player after the ball is dead - (g) illegal formation - (h) [LINESMAN] false start or offside by players on the Line Judge's side of the formation in addition to your own - 4.
+Noting the numbers of players in eligible receiver positions on your side of the formation, and observing whether anyone else is the first to touch the ball or is ineligibly downfield if the play develops into a pass play.

+5. Responding to bad snaps or blocked kicks by adopting run, pass or return priorities, as appropriate.